taldr27/LeaderBoard/README.md

 - **Do I need to be connected to the Internet?**

   - Yes, to be able to grab the information from the API.

-## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing the guide to build this project.
-I would like to thank to the code reviewers for their reviews.

 ## 📝 License <a name="license"></a>